- Website Planning

 Using this approach allows you to make web design decisions that are user-focused, will save you on development costs and significantly improve your user experience.

 User personas are important because they help you understand your target audience.

-By creating a persona, you can better understand what motivates each user, what their needs and wants are, and how to best reach them.
+By creating a customer persona, you can better understand what motivates each user, what their needs and wants are, and how to best reach them.

-Personas also help you create more targeted content and journeys that resonate with your audience.
+Customer personas also help you create more targeted content and journeys that resonate with your audience.
 When done correctly, personas can be a powerful tool in your marketing arsenal.

 - Ensure they are accurate – Make sure that your personas are based on user research so that they are an honest representation of your audience

 - Make them specific – The more specific you can be, the better.
 This way, you can really hone in on your users’ needs and wants.